Upholstery Cleaning

 Upholstery Cleaning Codes

 Before you start cleaning, always check the cleaning code of your upholstery so you don’t damage the fabric.
-These codes will tell you what cleaning products are safe to use:
+These codes will tell you what cleaning products are safe to use:- W: Water-based cleaners.

 - S: Solvent-based cleaners (dry-cleaning solutions).